Monetary Policy

 May 2026 Core PCE — the Fed's preferred inflation gauge — rose 3.4% year-over-year, released by the BEA on June 25 alongside the final Q1 GDP estimate.
 The reading accelerated 0.1 percentage point from April's 3.3%, extending a 14-month trend of gradual re-acceleration from the 2.6% cycle low reached in early 2025.
 The increase reflects persistent services and shelter inflation.
 Markets took an oddly dovish read of the number — it came in below the most pessimistic projections and remains broadly consistent with the FOMC's June dot plot projection of 3.6% by year-end.
 The paradox of the week: despite sticky core inflation, rate-cut odds surged on labor market softening.

 In plain termsThe Fed's favorite inflation yardstick — it strips out food and energy to measure the "core" of price pressure.
 At 3.4%, it's well above the 2% target and has been slowly climbing for over a year.
-The Fed's own June projections anticipated 3.6% by year-end, so this reading is on that trajectory.
-Paradoxically, markets now price a 31% chance of a cut at the next meeting — betting that the labor market softening will force the Fed's hand even while inflation remains elevated.
+The Fed's own June projections anticipated 3.6% by year-end, so this reading is directly on that trajectory.
+Markets have now abandoned any expectation of a July cut entirely — instead pricing 25% odds of a rate hike on July 29 — as persistent Core PCE combined with rising M2 and a 4.2% headline CPI force investors to price in the possibility that the Fed's next move is up.

 Economic Output